 Plane juvenile warts; Periungual warts; Subungual warts; Plantar warts; Verruca; Verrucae planae juveniles; Filiform warts; Verruca vulgaris

 All warts can spread from one part of your body to another.
-Warts can spread from person to person, but this is uncommon.
+Warts can spread from person to person by contact, especially sexual contact.

 Most warts are raised and have a rough surface.
 They may be round or oval.

 Different types of warts include: